Back

 The Volkswagen emissions scandal shows the importance of maintaining ethical oversight and responsibility in outsourcing partnerships.
 Companies should not delegate critical decision-making or compliance responsibilities to third-party suppliers in a way that allows them to deflect legal and ethical obligations.

-The lesson here is that outsourcing should be guided by ethical and legal standards, with companies taking full accountability for the products and services they provide to consumers, even when those were provided by an outsourced partner or third party.
+The lesson here is that outsourcing should be guided by ethical and legal standards.
+Companies should take full accountability for the products and services they provide to consumers, even when those were provided by an outsourced partner or third party.

-Transparency and responsible management of outsourcing relationships are essential to prevent damaging scandals like the Volkswagen case and protect both a company’s reputation and its customers.
+Transparency and responsible management of outsourcing relationships are essential to preventing damaging scandals like the Volkswagen case and protecting a company’s reputation and its customers.

 Why Does Outsourcing Fail?

-Outsourcing, when executed improperly, can lead to significant failures and setbacks for businesses.
+When executed improperly, outsourcing can lead to significant failures and setbacks for businesses.
 Drawing upon the lessons learned from the cases we just mentioned, it becomes evident that outsourcing can be a double-edged sword.

 While it can offer cost savings and specialized expertise, several common mistakes can lead to outsourcing failures.
 Here are some reasons why outsourcing often fails: